 The management magic of business planning

 This is how I discovered the management magic of business planning.
-I don’t mean a formal, written business plan for outsiders, but rather real business planning, which is a matter of setting goals, tracking results, and following up with reviews and revisions.
+I don’t mean necessarily a formal, written business plan for outsiders, but rather real business planning—Lean Planning—which is a matter of setting goals, tracking results, and following up with reviews and revisions.
 For best results, use the plan to set milestones, tasks, performance measurements, and numbers to track.

-You don’t need a formal business plan document, with its summaries and descriptions, to have planning as management.
-Start with a simple lean business plan:
+You don’t need a formal business plan document, with its longer summaries and descriptions, to use your business planning process as a management tool.
+Start with a simple Lean Business Plan:

-1. Use your plan to set and execute strategy.
+1. Use your Lean Plan to set and execute strategy

-2. Use your plan to align tactics to strategy.
+2. Use your plan to align tactics with strategy

 List your assumptions, set realistic major milestones, assign tasks, set performance measurements and standards, set items to track, and set a review schedule of at least once a month to review results and revise as necessary.